 The question now is, how do you stay objective, with these biases?

-> One clear way is informing your decisions with data rather than just intuition, that also with data outside of the Filter Bubble.
+One clear way is informing your decisions with data rather than just intuition, which also with data outside of the Filter Bubble.

-> This is exactly the reason Stylumia exists, to enable fashion brands and retailers with
+This is exactly the reason Stylumia exists, to enable fashion brands and retailers with

 a) Global Fashion Intelligence through one of its kind Consumer Demand-Sense (First Principle thinking)

 b) Visual Business Intelligence for their omnichannel data using Computer Vision (Right Frame of Reference)

 c) Predict Demand of unseen new products with proprietary ML models using market and own data (Right Frame of Reference)

 d) Predict the optimal distribution of products to Stores using store taste and product relevance (Right Frame of Reference)